Baking a batch of whole wheat rolls that’s both SOFT and FLAVORFUL feels like winning the lottery. Or, at the very least, winning dinner time.

 And the glue holding everything together is our superior baking yeast.
 The one and only Red Star Platinum Superior Baking Yeast.
 This is an instant yeast and my preferred yeast for any and all bread baking.
 I’m a fangirl for RSY and use it exclusively in my kitchen because it’s always a guarantee.

-The dough comes together easily.
+Like my regular dinner rolls and even my sandwich bread recipe, the dough comes together easily.
 I recommend using a stand mixer with a dough hook attachment (most stand mixers are sold with it), but if you don’t have a stand mixer, mix the dough together with a wooden spoon and knead by hand.

 Whole wheat dough requires a slightly longer rise time since it’s weighed down with wheat germ and bran.
 There are 2 rises.
 The first for about 2 hours after the dough is made, the second for about 1 hour after the dough is cut into rolls.
 No shortcuts around either rise time.